Concerts

 7:30 PM

-The series continues Tuesday, April 8, with the Great Wall String Quartet performing a program of Mendelssohn, Schulhoff, and Beethoven.
+The series continues Tuesday, April 8, with members of the Great Wall String Quartet performing a program of Beethoven, Mozart, Schubert, and Piazzolla.
 Its members share a vision to connect with more immediacy to audiences and to give guidance to the next generation of chamber musicians.
-In his role at the Deutsches Symphony Orchester Berlin, violinist Wei Lu is one of the youngest concertmasters in a major orchestra.
 Violinist Qi Zhou is a member of the prestigious chamber orchestra Philharmonisches Kammerorchester Muenchen.
 Xu Wenbo is the current viola and chamber music instructor at the North German Radio Symphony Orchestra Academy in Hamburg.
 Hailed in New York Concert Review as “a superb cellist with intense and sensuous sound,” Yao Zhao performs with a dynamism that has secured him a successful career as the principal cello of the San Diego Symphony Orchestra.

 Wednesday, April 9, 2025